 The Joint IOUs want the CPUC to clarify that the New QF SOC shall only be offered to a QF that has completed its FERC certification and has no outstanding protests to such certification.
-They further state that the FERC has exclusive jurisdiction over QF certification.
+They further state that FERC has exclusive jurisdiction over QF certification.
 The Joint IOUs recommend only offering the New QF SOC to facilities certified by FERC as a logical rule for all QFs.
-The Joint IOUs state that a QF must demonstrate commercial viability (under FERC Order 872) and financial commitment pursuant to criteria determined by the state regulatory authority as a prerequisite to a QF obtaining a legally enforceable obligation.33 We decline to adopt the Joint IOUs recommendation that CPUC should set new viability and financial commitment criteria as a prerequisite to obtaining a PURPA contract because it is outside of the scope of this decision.
-We reiterate that terms already in the New QF SOC provide the obligations a Seller must satisfy to demonstrate that it is a QF.34
+The Joint IOUs state that a QF must demonstrate commercial viability (under FERC Order 872) and financial commitment pursuant to criteria determined by the state regulatory authority as a prerequisite to a QF obtaining a legally enforceable obligation.
+We decline to adopt the Joint IOUs recommendation that CPUC should set new viability and financial commitment criteria as a prerequisite to obtaining a PURPA contract because it is outside of the scope of this decision.
+We reiterate that terms already in the New QF SOC provide the obligations a Seller must satisfy to demonstrate that it is a QF.

 Cal Advocates states that the New QF SOC does not allow for "hybrid and co-located energy storage facilities."
 GPI also states that by not allowing the IOUs' two proposed provisions in Res.
-E-5104, the CPUC expressly disallowed hybrid or co-located storage project eligibility.35 The proposed language in the advice letters by the IOUs in 2020 was outside of the scope of D.20-05-006.
-Since then, we have revised the scope of this proceeding and are now acting to
+E-5104, the CPUC expressly disallowed hybrid or co-located storage project eligibility.
+The proposed language in the advice letters by the IOUs in 2020 was outside of the scope of D.20-05-006.
+Since then, we have revised the scope of this proceeding and are now acting to expressly allow, consistent with federal law, storage-paired QFs to enter into a PURPA contract.

-33 See Joint IOUs Comments at 3-4.
+&lt;sup>33 See Joint IOUs Comments at 3-4.

-34 18 C.F.R. § 292.304(d)(3); see New QF SOC term Section 2.01(a) and Section 3.17, and the definition of Qualifying Facility in Exhibit A, Definitions.
+&lt;sup>34 18 C.F.R. § 292.304(d)(3); see New QF SOC term Section 2.01(a) and Section 3.17, and the definition of Qualifying Facility in Exhibit A, Definitions.